davidbegin/chat_thief/docs/BOT_LAW.md

 - Bots should be useful
 - Bots should be funny
-- Bots should undetectable From Humans
+- Bots should undetectable From Humans -> Boring Doesn't Count

 ## Cardinal Sin of Bots